Bill’s Guide to Writing a Book

 In the film, Tom Hanks’s character would never say, “Golly gee, that’s goody-goody.”
 Now, the character Shaggy from Scooby Doo probably would.

-If you get stuck, exercise (I get my best ideas during bike rides), talk to people, post on writing groups, and take time off.
-A moderate amount of red wine also helps.
-Top tip.
-Other alcohol choices do not help.
-Guess how I know?
 Another tip is to write at a fixed time, say, two hours, starting at 6:00.
 IMPORTANT TIP: Learn to recognize when you are not in the mood to write.
-If you force yourself, the results will be terrible and take 10X to fix.
-Also, have other work ready that you can switch to for a brief distraction (like working on the plot for your next book).
+If you force yourself to write, the results will be terrible.
+Also, have other work ready to switch to for a brief distraction (like working on the plot for your next book).

 Yay, you finished your first draft!

 Read over your work and edit at least five times with no specific goal.
-Then, make one pass for: consistency, dialog, punctuation, spelling, flow, and CHECK FACTS.
+Then, make one pass for: consistency, dialogue, punctuation, spelling, flow, and CHECK FACTS.
 Now, make two non-specific passes.
 Trust me.
 This effort will create better work and save heartache.
 Typically, I do 20 editing passes, including TWO Grammarly and ProWritingAid passes.

 The comments you want are: “This makes little sense.”
 “I don’t think Sam would do this.”
 “Seems unrealistic.”
 “More explanation.”
 “How did they get the job?”
 “More description here.”
 “Too much information.”
 “I do not think female readers would like this.”
 Then, make another five edits, including a Grammarly and ProWritingAid pass.
 At this time, there should be no plot issues, logic errors, or wrong facts, and the flow is excellent.

 Next, find an editor.
 How?
-Look for their reviews.
+Look for editor reviews.
 ALWAYS ask for a sample document that they have edited.
 Look at their edits, comments, questions, notes, encouragements, and suggestions.
 (If you do not see additional thoughts, DO NOT USE THIS EDITOR.)
 Look at how the document improved and see if you can spot missed errors.

-last pass should have nearly zero changes, indicating that you are satisfied.
-However, using an editor presents a problem when the edits disagree with Grammarly, ProWritingAid, or your beta reader.
-My advice?
-Do your best, but remember you paid for the editor’s opinion.
+After the edit, review their edits, evaluate each one, and then make five more passes.
+Again, your last pass should have nearly zero changes, indicating that you are satisfied.
+However, using an editor presents a problem when they disagree with Grammarly or ProWritingAid.
+I advise you to do your best, but remember you paid for the editor’s opinion.

 At this stage, you have a polished work, which is the absolute best it can be.
-But there will be subtle issues that you or the editor did not spot.

-To solve this, hire a copy editor.
+But there will be subtle issues that you or the editor may not have spotted.
+To solve this, hire a copy editor (sometimes called a proofreader).
 This step is $$$, but essential.
 A copy editor looks for the little nitpick grammar mistakes, detailed logic issues, and checks facts.
-This is the final polish, but you must check their work.

-There is a massive issue at this last stage.
+This is the final polish, but there is a massive issue at this last stage.
 You must “trust the force” and let the copy editor take control.
 If they make an edit and you disagree, go with their edit.
-This hands-off rule is super difficult.
-Make five more passes, but they should be super light.
-(On average, one word per three pages.)
+This hands-off rule is super tricky.
+Make five more passes, but keep them super light.
+(One word per five pages.)
 If you want to improve something, remember that your improvement has not been copy-edited.
 So tread carefully.

 YAY, you are done!
 Now, for the harder part: publish your work.
 Then, the impossible: marketing your work.